 Zoom tool (Z) - Zoom the time-line.
 Right-click to zoom out.

 - Event Editor Target - Select any Event ASutomation data in the currently selected Pattern.

 Event automation may link to controls on the FL Studio interface or in plugins (native and external).
 Some important Event Editor facts:

-- You can Browse all automation in the project using the Browser > Current project > Patterns folder.
+- Browse all automation in the project using the Browser > Current project > Patterns folder.

-- The Event Editor will only show data associated with the selected pattern.
+- The Event Editor will only show data from the selected pattern.
 Use the Transport Panel Pattern Selector or Channel

 Window Pattern Selector to change patterns.

 - Convert Event Automation to an Automation Clip by selecting 'Turn into Automation Clip' from the Event Editor Menu (for FL Studio Producer Edition or higher).

 - The Event Editor is the location for all recorded automation.
 Remember, the pattern selected during recording holds the Automation data.